djhanove/IROS23_MRS/index.md

 If you are interested and qualified to act as a reviewer, please send an email to [Drew Hanover](mailto:drewjhanover@gmail.com) with the subject line "Reviewer Request - IROS 2023 Workshop".

 # Important Dates
+- Submissions Open: July 14th, 2023
-- Abstract Submission Deadline: September 15th, 2023
+- Abstract Submission Deadline: August 20th, 2023
-- Notification of Acceptance: September 22nd, 2023
+- Notification of Publication Decision: August 31st, 2023
 - Workshop Date: October 1st, 2023

 # Information